Polygar Wars: Second Polygar War

 The British finally won after a long expensive campaign that took more than a year.
 The Company forces led by Lt.
 Colonel Agnew laid siege to the Panchalankurichi fort and captured it in May 1801 after a prolonged siege and artillery bombardment.
 Oomaithurai escaped the fall of the fort and joined Maruthu brothers at their jungle fort at Kalayar Kovil.
 The Company forces pursued him there and eventually captured Kalayar Kovil in October 1801.
 Oomaithurai and the Maruthu brothers were hanged on 16 November 1801 at Tiruppathur (Sivagangai Dist.).

+Third Polygar War

+A final Polygar War in 1847 against the British was fought by Uyyalawada Narasimha Reddy at Kovelakuntla (Koilakuntla).
+He and his commander-in-chief Vadde Obanna were at the heart of a freedom movement against Company rule in India in 1847, where 5,000 Indian peasants rose up in revolt against the British East India Company in Nandyal district.
+The rebels were protesting against the changes introduced by the Company authorities to the traditional agrarian system in the first half of the nineteenth century.
+These changes include the introduction of the ryotwari system and other attempts to maximize revenue through exploiting lower-status cultivators through implementing exploitative working conditions.
+The revolt took thousands of Company soldiers to suppress, with Reddy's death bringing it to an end.

 Results

 The suppression of the Polygar rebellions of 1799 and 1800-1805 resulted in the liquidation of the influence of the chieftains.
 Under the terms of the Carnatic Treaty (31 July 1801), the British assumed direct control over Tamil Nadu.
 The Polygar system which had flourished for two and a half centuries came to a violent end and the company introduced a Zamindari settlement in its place.